-As the growth spurts go on and all the “firsts” begin to add up, you should begin tracking your infant’s physical development as well.
-Your infant’s fine motor skills, coordination and muscular control begin to develop almost immediately after birth.
+As the growth spurts go on and all the “firsts” begin to add up, you should start tracking your infant’s physical development as well.
+Your infant’s fine motor skills, coordination, and muscular control begin to develop almost immediately after birth.
 We have all watched newborns struggle to keep their heads up and reach ever so hard for objects placed in front of them.
 These are natural steps of the growth and development processes, and they serve as the building blocks to more complex movements later on.

 You may need Infant Physical Therapy Westchester if, in the first three to six months, your infant:

 - Does not roll from side to side.

 - Or does not place weight on forearms while lying on tummy.